Questions or Concerns

 - Obtain your written authorization to use or disclose your health information for reasons other than those listed in this Notice and permitted under law; and

 - Notify you if your health information has been breached.
 Pursuant to federal regulations, breach notification must occur by first class mail within 60 days of the event.
-A breach occurs when an unauthorized use or disclosure that compromises the privacy or security of your health information poses a significant risk for financial, reputational, or other harm to you.
+A breach occurs when there has been an unauthorized acquisition, access, use or disclosure of your health information that compromises the privacy or security of your health information based on a regulatory four factor risk assessment.

 For More Information or to Report a Problem

-If have questions and would like additional information, you may contact the HIPAA Privacy Officer at (603)663-6651.
-If you believe your privacy rights have been violated, you can also file a complaint with the Office for Civil Rights at the address below:
+If have questions and would like additional information, you may contact CMC’s HIPAA Privacy Officer at (603) 663-6651.
+If you believe your privacy rights have been violated, you may complain to CMC’s HIPAA Privacy Officer and you may also file a complaint with the Office for Civil Rights at the address below: